 Dreamland, a 2009 CGI-animated serial featuring Ten solo with "guest companions".
 Initially, it was shown on digital and online, before appearing on BBC Two.
 This is almost certainly in mainstream TV continuity, as one of its villain factions later turned up in The Sarah Jane Adventures.

 Doctor Who Novelisations: By Target.
 During the 70s and 80s, in the days before video took off, these were the way to catch up on previous Doctor Who stories.
 They retold (and frequently expanded on) the stories on TV, and several of them are highly acclaimed.
 Usually also available as audiobooks, read by the TV series actor(s).
 Almost every story from the classic series got a novelisation, with the TV Movie's being done by BBC Books; the five that didn't get one ("The Pirate Planet", "City of Death", "Shada", "Resurrection of the Daleks" and "Revelation of the Daleks") received fan novelisations courtesy of the New Zealand Doctor Who Fan Club.
 (If you noticed that three of the five are Douglas Adams stories, you're right.
 Adams wouldn't allow others to novelise his scripts, and — notorious procrastinator that he was — never did them himself.
 Also, with The Hitchhiker's Guide to the Galaxy having taken off in the meantime, Target Books was no longer able to afford the advances he commanded.)
-"Shada" eventually received an official novelisation by BBC Books in 2012, written by Gareth Roberts; "City of Death" is set to receive a BBC novelisation in 2014, again courtesy of Roberts.
+"Shada" eventually received an official novelisation by BBC Books in 2012, written by Gareth Roberts; "City of Death" is also set to receive a BBC novelisation, again courtesy of Roberts.
 However, there've been no official novelisations of anything past the TV Movie, and it looks unlikely there will be.

 The Companions of Doctor Who: A short-lived series of Target novels featuring companions without the Doctor.
 After original novels featuring Turlough and Harry Sullivan (the latter written by Sullivan's actor Ian Marter), it fizzled out with a novelisation of K-9 and Company.

 Doctor Who New Adventures: Created after the show was cancelled, as an official continuation of the adventures of the Seventh Doctor and, initially, Ace.
 Also known as "Virgin New Adventures", after their publisher.
 Choosing to aim for an audience of 25 and up fans and readers of Science Fiction (versus targeting a younger, less reverent demographic, as they also considered), they made both the Doctor and the tone of the entire franchise Darker and Edgier.
 They also made the stories a bit harder on the Mohs Scale of Science Fiction Hardness (the television series had gone in that direction anyway).
 The novels (more because of the creativity of the fans-turned-authors Running the Asylum than by Executive Meddling) riffed over each other's contributions.
 Future Show RunnerRussell T Davies contributed one of the novels, Damaged Goods.
 Other writers for the New Adventures would later write for the 2005 revival series.
-The penultimate New Adventures novel featuring, Lungbarrow, by Marc Platt, also went into the Doctor's secret Back Story, hinted about onscreen.
+The penultimate New Adventures novel featuring the Doctor, Lungbarrow, by Marc Platt, also went into the Doctor's secret Back Story, hinted about onscreen.
 After Virgin lost the licence, a few further novels featuring characters original to the series without the Doctor were published as "New Adventures", to tie up long-term arcs.